Leuwiliang

-Leuwiliang is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency of the province of West Java on Java in Indonesia.
-It is within that part of the regency that is projected to be split off to form a putative new West Bogor Regency, but still remaining part of Jakarta's metropolitan area.
+Leuwiliang is a town (kelurahan) and an administrative district (Indonesian: kecamatan) in the Bogor Regency of the province of West Java on Java in Indonesia.
+It is within that part of the regency that was projected in 2013 to be split off to form a putative new West Bogor Regency, but still remaining part of Jakarta's metropolitan area.

-Leuwiliang District covers an area of 61.51 km^{2}, and had a population of 113,280 at the 2010 Census and 124,760 at the 2020 Census; the official estimate as at mid 2023 was 131,352 - comprising 67,780 males and 63,572 females.
-The administrative centre is at the town of Leuwimekar, and the district is sub-divided into eleven villages (desa), all sharing the postcode of 16640, as listed below with their areas and populations as at mid 2023.
+Leuwiliang District covers a land area of 62.21 km^{2}, and had a population of 113,280 at the 2010 Census and 124,760 at the 2020 Census; the official estimate as at mid 2024 was 138,094 (comprising 71,372 males and 66,722 females).
+The administrative centre is at the town of Leuwimekar, and the district is sub-divided into eleven villages (desa), all sharing the postcode of 16640, as listed below with their areas and populations as at mid 2024.